sbor767/swagger-express-middleware-for-multer-1.x/README.md

 Fork from [swagger-express-middleware](https://github.com/APIDevTools/swagger-express-middleware)

-The main goal of the fork is to use the latest `multer` package for compatibility with the `multer-s3` package that is supposed to be used to upload files to AWS S3.
+The main goal of the fork is to use the latest `multer` package ([multer 1.x](https://github.com/expressjs/multer)) for compatibility with the `multer-s3` package that is supposed to be used to upload files to AWS S3.

 Installation and Use
 --------------------------